A stochastic target approach to Ricci flow on surfaces: Mirror coupling

 A significant part of our results on the long-time convergence of the normalized Ricci flow is based on coupling two copies of the marginal process on $M$, which we denote by $x_{\tau}$ and $y_{\tau}$.
 Recall that $x_{\tau}$ will be time-changed Brownian motion on $(M,h)$, with the time change given by integrating $a=2e^{-2\bar{p}}$ along the paths, and analogously for $y_{\tau}$, where we let $b$ denote the instantaneous time-dilation (this is one significant advantage to working relative to this fixed metric).
-Note that we've incorporated the $\sqrt{2}$ normalization factor into the time-change, so that we really do have Brownian motion with respect to $h$ as the underlying object.
+Note that we have incorporated the $\sqrt{2}$ normalization factor into the time-change, so that we really do have Brownian motion with respect to $h$ as the underlying object.
 This makes the stochastic analysis look a bit more standard.

-We wish to implement the mirror coupling for $x_{\tau}$ and $y_{\tau}$, where the mirror map is with respect to the fixed $h$ metric.
-Viewed in this way, this is a fairly straight-forward variant of the mirror coupling for two Brownian motions on a smooth (non-varying) Riemannian manifold.
-We simply generalize to allow our processes to be Brownian motions up to a random but smooth (in terms of the particle's position in space-time) time-change.
-References for the standard (non-time changed) construction are \cite{Elton} and \cite{CranstonJFA}, and we proceed by modifying this as necessary and by not belaboring the aspects which carry over without modification.
+We wish to implement the mirror coupling for $x_{\tau}$ and $y_{\tau }$, where the mirror map is with respect to the fixed $h$ metric.
+Viewed in this way, this is a fairly straightforward variant of the mirror coupling for two Brownian motions on a smooth (nonvarying) Riemannian manifold.
+We simply generalize to allow our processes to be Brownian motions up to a random but smooth (in terms of the particle's position in space--time) time-change.
+References for the standard (nontime changed) construction are \cite{Elton} and \cite {CranstonJFA}, and we proceed by modifying this as necessary and by not belaboring the aspects which carry over without modification.

-Note that, since we're working only in the cases of non-positive Euler characteristic, $a$ (and thus also $b$) is bounded above and below by positive constants (depending only on the initial metric) for all time, by the results of the previous section.
+Note that, since we are working only in the cases of nonpositive Euler characteristic, $a$ (and thus also $b$) is bounded above and below by positive constants (depending only on the initial metric) for all time, by the results of the previous section.